-When I was growing up, I used to listen to mainstream pop all the while studying classical music.
-One day, in my teenage years, I stumbled upon a TV show on a music channel: it was called “The Soul of MTV” and it aired videos from Soul and R&B artists.
+When I was growing up, I used to listen to mainstream pop while studying classical music.
+One day, in my teenage years, I stumbled upon a TV show on a music channel named “The Soul of MTV”: it only played videos from Soul and R&B artists.

 During weekdays the show aired at noon, hence I could not watch it live.
 To avoid missing it, every evening I programmed a video tape (young people might need to Google this…!) in order to record the next day’s episode.
 As soon as I’d come home, I would rewind the tape and watch the show: I couldn’t wait to discover new songs and artists.

 Professional Music Diploma, Berklee College of Music (USA)